akka/akka/akka-docs/pending/dispatchers-scala.rst

     a.dispatcher = new PriorityExecutorBasedEventDrivenDispatcher("foo", gen)
     a.start // Start the Actor

-    a.dispatcher.suspend(a) // Suspening the actor so it doesn't start to treat the messages before we have enqueued all of them :-)
+    a.dispatcher.suspend(a) // Suspending the actor so it doesn't start to treat the messages before we have enqueued all of them :-)

      a ! 'lowpriority
      a ! 'lowpriority